DrCoconuttt/ImageSearcher/README.md

 # ImageSearcher

-An app that fetches and interprets data from Unsplash's API by taking a user's queries and displaying a related image.
+An app that fetches and interprets data from Unsplash's API by taking a user's query and displaying a related image.

 ## Live Demo